demisto/content/Releases/LatestRelease/SplunkPy.md

-- Added a fetch limit option
+  - Added the *Fetch limit* parameter to the instance configuration, which specified the maximum number of results to fetch.